rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 author: Dirkjan Bussink
 ---

-Just yesterday my work on making the Rubinius garbage collector more concurrent has landed.
+Just a few days ago my work on making the Rubinius garbage collector more concurrent has landed in Rubinius master.
 In this post I'll describe how this work was done and what the ideas behind it and pitfalls encountered are.
-Hopefully you'll better understand what this concurrent garbage collector means for your Ruby program and how it works.
-I have explicitly chose to keep things like benchmark and performance numbers out.
-These are good material for a separate blog post, but this is already long enough in it's current form.
+Hopefully after reading this post, you'll better understand what concurrent garbage collection means for your Ruby programs and how they operate.
+Note that I have explicitly chosen to keep things like benchmark and performance numbers out of this post - it is long enough as is.

 ### In the beginning there were long pauses

-Everybody with a somewhat complex app usually knows about them, garbage collection pauses.
-They often result in wildly varying performance of your web requests and cause performance issues in unexpecting situations.
-There is a lot of work done on working around these issues, such as out of band garbage collection done with servers such as Unicorn and Passenger.
+Garbage Collection pauses: anyone with a somewhat complex app usually knows about them.
+They often result in wildly varying performance of your web requests and cause performance issues in unexpected situations.
+There has been a lot of effort put towards working around these issues, such as out of band garbage collection done with servers such as Unicorn and Passenger.
 Honestly, I think these techniques are very useful but in essence still workarounds because of a deeper problem in MRI.

-With this work on concurrent garbage collection, these long pauses are a thing of the past in Rubinius.
-You can run a single process application server and see stable and fast performance in highly concurrent scenario's.
+With this work on concurrent garbage collection, long pauses are a thing of the past in Rubinius.
+You can run a single process application server and see stable and fast performance in highly concurrent scenarios.

 So for this post I'll first introduce some fundamental concepts that we needed to make explicit in Rubinius to support concurrent garbage